mynodebtc/mynode_docs/docs/bitcoin/bitcoin-status.md

 # Viewing myNode Bitcoin Status

 Bitcoin runs automatically when your myNode device starts.
 It's often be helpful to view the status of `bitcoind`, the Bitcoin daemon.
-Cick on the "Status" button under Bitcoin on the home page to view the state on the Bitcoin daemon.
+Click on the "Status" button under Bitcoin on the home page to view the state on the Bitcoin daemon.

 <center>
   <figure>